-- Classroom teaching - Directing graduate thesis, senior thesis, or senior exhibition - Mentoring of student research or creative project - Supervising independent study - Course and curriculum development - Participation in teaching seminars and workshops
+- Classroom teaching - Directing graduate thesis, senior thesis, or senior exhibition - Mentoring of student research or creative project - Supervising independent study - Course and curriculum development - · Participation in teaching seminars and workshops

-Documentary Performance Indicators include (as relevant to candidate):
+Documentary Performance Indicators include (as relevant to candidate and discipline):

-- Student evaluations (University and Departmental) - For Studio Faculty: Documentation of successful student work produced during the evaluation period. - The documentation of this work should be as descriptive as possible to inform and educate evaluators. - Imagery of successful student work should include the name of the assignment, class, semester, and student's name (if possible). - A minimum of 10 high-quality images should be included per each studio course that has been taught a minimum of three times within the six-year review period (30 images). - Teaching awards and commendations - Classroom observation and evaluation (Tenure-Track and Lecturers) - (A standardized evaluation form or rubric should be used for this assessment) - Chair one classroom visitation and teaching evaluation per academic year.
-(The Chair is responsible for initiating and scheduling his/her observation/assessment with the candidate) Peer within the six-year review period, faculty must have four class visitation/ teaching evaluations conducted by a senior faculty member.
-(The faculty member being evaluated should initiate and organize class observation with senior faculty member) - Evidence of pedagogical growth through sample syllabi, assignments, examinations,
+- Student evaluations (University and Departmental) - For Studio Faculty: Documentation of successful student work produced during the evaluation period.

+- The documentation of this work should be as descriptive as possible to inform and educate evaluators.

+- Imagery of successful student work should include the name of the assignment, class, semester, and student's name (if possible).

+- A minimum of 10 high-quality images should be included per each studio course that has been taught a minimum of three times within the six-year review period (30 images).

+- Teaching awards and commendations - Classroom observation and evaluation (Tenure-Track and Lecturers)

+(A standardized evaluation form or rubric should be used for this assessment)

+Chair - one classroom visitation and teaching evaluation per academic year.
+(The Chair is responsible for initiating and scheduling his/her observation/assessment with the candidate) Peer - within the six-year review period, faculty must have four class visitation/ teaching evaluations conducted by a senior faculty member.
+(The faculty member being evaluated should initiate and organize class observation with senior faculty member)

-- and other course materials within the six-year review period. - Evidence of student learning (e.g. student exhibitions, presentation or publication beyond the classroom) - Graduate school acceptances; career and public service accomplishments of graduates - Evidence of innovative methods and effective use of technology in pedagogical practices - · Evidence of core and departmental assessment - Under the teacher/scholar model, regardless of scholarly/creative activities, the applicant cannot be successful with a record of conditional or unfavorable teaching.
+- Evidence of pedagogical growth through sample syllabi, assignments, examinations, and other course materials within the six-year review period. - Evidence of student learning (e.g. student exhibitions, presentation or publication beyond the classroom) - Graduate school acceptances; career and public service accomplishments of graduates - Evidence of innovative methods and effective use of technology in pedagogical practices - Evidence of core and departmental assessment ii.
+SCHOLARLY AND CREATIVE

+• Under the teacher/scholar model, regardless of scholarly/creative activities, the applicant cannot be successful with a record of conditional or unfavorable teaching.